-This is why performance sales development teams have well thought out KPIs that are being tracked daily, weekly and monthly.
+This is why performance sales development teams have well thought out sales KPIs that are being tracked daily, weekly and monthly.

 With modern technology, the question is not what you can measure, but what you benefit from measuring.
 Following the right metrics will help you as a B2B sales executive evaluate the performance of your team and steer them in the right future direction.
 Measuring the wrong or additional metrics will simply take precious time away from the things that matter.

-While prospecting is often associated very strongly with the activity happening at the top of the funnel (number of leads/opportunities) most companies acknowledge that the quality of each prospect has a significant impact on hit rate, average deal size and also sales cycle.
+While sales prospecting is often associated very strongly with the activity happening at the top of the funnel (number of leads/opportunities) most companies acknowledge that the quality of each prospect has a significant impact on hit rate, average deal size and also sales cycle.

 Sales results can only be improved if the actions your team is taking on a daily basis are having an impact on one or many of those factors in the formula.
 The challenge is finding what prospecting activities help your team increase its total performance.
-It's these activities you should set as KPIs.
+It's these activities you should set as sales KPIs.